 Is Arkani-Hamed right?
 Is space-time “doomed”?

 That is a paradigm shift for the universe.
-These numbers create a very different picture.
-There’s no bang, but the big bang epochs remain as defined.
-Camber said, “One might say base-2 from the Planck units is a scripting language that simulates the big bang without-the-bang and defines the epochs better than they’ve ever been defined.”
+These numbers create a very different and a new picture of the universe.
+There’s no bang, but the big bang epochs actually remain as defined.
+Camber said, “One might say base-2 from the Planck units is a scripting language that simulates the big bang without-the-bang and defines the epochs better than they’ve already been defined.”

 Camber asked rhetorically, “How can we explore the universe if some of our most basic assumptions are off?”